Parliamentary and Diplomatic Protection: History

-PaDP was created in April 2015 through a merger of the Metropolitan Police Service's Diplomatic Protection Group (SO6) and the Palace of Westminster Division (SO17).
+PaDP was created in April 2015 through a merger of the Metropolitan Police Service's Diplomatic Protection Group (SO16) and the Palace of Westminster Division (SO17).
 It is the largest armed police unit in the UK.

 The Diplomatic Protection Group (DPG) was originally formed in November 1974 as a branch of the Metropolitan Police Service devoted to the protection of diplomatic missions in Central London.
 DPG officers were also assigned to support security operations for royal weddings, state visits, and other special events.
-The group was elevated to a command in 1979.
+The group was elevated to a command in 1979 and later (with royalty protection) forming part of the Royalty and Diplomatic Protection Department.

 The Palace of Westminster Division (SO17) was a branch of the Specialist Operations Directorate within the Metropolitan Police Service.
 In accordance with a contract and Special Service Agreement with Parliament, SO17 was responsible for security at the Palace of Westminster and the rest of the Parliamentary Estate.

+In April 2022, after Met and IOPC investigations resulted in dozens of charges of on-duty rape against serving PaDP officers, Acting Metropolitan Police Commissioner Stephen House told the Home Affairs Select Committee that his inquiries into PaDP's culture had found the unit suffered from a lack of supervision because "[PaDP officers] don't see their supervisors enough, supervisors don’t know the officers well enough [and] there aren't enough [supervisors]."

 Notable incidents

 On 27 December 1972, police constable (PC) Peter Slimon, en route to his post protecting the Jordanian embassy, ran across an attempted bank robbery in progress at the National Westminster Bank at Kensington High Street.
 A gun battle ensued (a very rare event in London at that time).
 Slimon fatally shot one bank robber and wounded another; Slimon was himself wounded by gunfire.
 Slimon was awarded the George Medal for "outstanding resolution, devotion to duty and courage of a very high order" in tackling the robbers.

 During the Iranian Embassy siege of 1980, PC Trevor Lock was taken hostage along with the embassy staff.
 The British Army's Special Air Service rescued the hostages six days later.

 PC Keith Palmer, who was murdered in the line of duty in a terrorist stabbing attack in 2017 in New Palace Yard, was a member of PaDP.